josswe26/policy_checker/README.md

 - Validate the incoming data.
 - Check if the data complies with each policy based on predefined rules.
-- Return a JSON response with the appropiate rejection message and reason.
+- Return a JSON response with the appropriate rejection message and reason.

 #### API Endpoint (response)